SAVY 2019: Session 4, Day 1 – Unpacking the Magic of Harry Potter (Holland W.) (Rising 5th/6th)

 In the afternoon, we discussed research and what it is.
 For this class, we will be conducting qualitative research.
 Ask your child about the positivist and naturalist paradigms in research!
 Our project for the week will be a qualitative research project.
 The basis of all research is a good research question, and 1ualitative research questions are the ones that ask HOW and WHY.
 We brainstormed some possible research topics about HOW people think about Harry Potter or WHY they think the way they think.
 After picking partners and deciding on a research question, we took a brain break with some Harry Potter trivia.

-After break, we dove into some critical theories in race, class, and gender.
+After break, we dove into some critical lens in race, class, and gender.
 Below is a quick crash course so that you can discuss with your student:

-– Gender critical theory is looking at literature through the lens of what it means to be male or female and how it supports or challenges those ideas.
+– Gender critical lens is looking at literature through the lens of what it means to be male or female and how it supports or challenges those ideas.

-– Social class critical theory is looking at what social classes are shown, what is said about social class, and how the text comments on or is represented in a text.
+– Social class critical lens is looking at what social classes are shown, what is said about social class, and how the text comments on or is represented in a text.

-– Race critical theory is understanding how stereotypes are challenged, how do characters represent different races, and how the text comment on or represent characters of color.
+– Race critical lens is understanding how stereotypes are challenged, how do characters represent different races, and how the text comment on or represent characters of color.

 This will be our starting point tomorrow when we use these lenses of critical theory to analyze some Harry Potter passages.